dsl-logo

 Documents needed for a low doc home loan

-The documents you’ll need to submit will vary based on the lender and your situation.
-The time frame covered by the documents can also range from 6 months - 2 years or longer.
+The documents you need to submit will depend on the lender and your personal situation.
+The time frame covered by the documents can also range from 6 months to 2 years or longer.

 Generally speaking, lenders may accept the following documents (or a combination of them) as proof of eligibility: